3 Cheers: South Jersey Woman Creates 'Lounge' For Rescue Cats

 Genstein started out as a professional pet sitter, “and I found that there was a lot of need for education and awareness.”

 Genstein created this welcoming environment at PURRsonal Space Cat Lounge.
-With local art, calming tunes and toys for all types of cats.
-It’s a place for people to come and meet cats that need homes.
+With local art, calming tunes and toys for all types of cats, it’s a place for people to come and meet cats that need homes.

 “Sometimes people come, they don’t like cats, they don’t want to adopt cats, but after just being here, they take something positive with them,” she said.